 In this post, we’ve covered the three main schooling options for children with autism and weighed up the pros and cons of each.

-There will be different options available to you depending on where you live and the local support those areas have for autism.
+There will be different options available to you depending on your location and the local support those areas have for autism.
 However, on the whole, you’re likely to have to pick between home-schooling, public schooling, and private schooling.

 You always have the option to try one out and change your mind later, of course, so don’t worry too much about your first choice.
 Hopefully, this post has been helpful to you, and good luck deciding what schooling option is best for your child.